falcopackages/falco-cli/docs/the_cli/work.rst

 .. code:: bash

-   $ lsof -i :8000 -t | xargs -t kill # replace 8000 with the port you are using
+   $ lsof -i :8000 -sTCP:LISTEN -t | xargs -t kill # replace 8000 with the port you are using

 This command was copied from this `blog post <https://adamj.eu/tech/2023/11/19/django-stop-backgrounded-runserver/>`_.